 Education

-Our focus on education involves not only events such as the combined Earth/Arbor Day, mentioned above, but also other events and campaigns to increase public awareness of open space.
-Some examples include the biennial perambulations of public spaces, sponsoring an education booth at the widely popular local Farmers’ Market, and occasional special events and exhibitions.
-In addition, through a collaborative project with the Abbot Public Library, the Conservancy provides funding for a books and materials relevant to the appreciation and preservation of open spaces.
-A collaborative project with the Tower School brings workshops to Tower students in the fall and spring.
+Our focus on education involves not only events such as the combined Earth/Arbor Day, mentioned above, but also other events and campaigns to increase public awareness of natural open space.
+Some examples include our support for Eagle Scout projects, sponsoring a booth at the popular local Farmer’sMarket, and occasional special exhibits.
+In addition, the Conservancy works with the Abbot Public Library, providing funding for books and materials relevant to the appreciation and preservation of open spaces.
+Collaborative efforts with the Marblehead High and Village Schools as well as the private Tower School have introduced younger generations to nature and its care.

 Conservancy Trustees were involved in updating Marblehead’s Open Space and Recreation Plan in 2012.
 This involvement helped to define town-wide interests related to Marblehead’s open spaces.
 Addressing these interests helps to build resident ownership for the maintenance, preservation and addition to the Town’s conservation lands.